pirafrank/dotfiles/README.md

 Then symlink config you want to use or install them all running `zsh install.sh all`.
 You can also symlink a specific set of dotfiles by running `zsh install.sh SET_NAME`.
 Check the script content to know more.

+`~/.zsh_custom` is automatically sourced if it exists.
+Create it to add any machine-specific non-interactive (doesn't print to sysout) entries.
+If you need to add interactive scripts, or scripts that output to sysout, please create `~/.zsh_custom_pre`.
+It will be loaded in `~/.zshrc` BEFORE Powerlevel10k caching.
+This is to enable Powerlevel10k instant prompt.

-`~/.zsh_custom` is automatically sourced if it exists, and `~/bin2` is automatically added to `$PATH`.
-Both are not part of the repo and can be used to add your-own or machine-specific customizations and other executables.
+`~/bin2` is automatically added to `$PATH`, if it exists.
+It is not part of the repo.
+Create it to add your-own or machine-specific executables.

-That's all, there is no real how-to actually.
+That's part of it, there is no real how-to actually.
 For more info just look at the code.

 ## Getting started